Fort Campbell soldiers returning from Iraq deployment

 FORT CAMPBELL, Ky.
-(AP) - Fort Campbell says soldiers from the 101s Airborne Division are expected to return to the post Thursday night.
+(AP) - Another group of Fort Campbell soldiers from the 101st Airborne Division is expected to return to the post.

-The unit conducted precision surface-to-surface fires; trained, equipped and advised Iraqi security forces; supported intelligence and logistical operations; and provided base security.
+The unit had several responsibilities that included training, equipping and advising Iraqi security forces; supporting intelligence and logistical operations; and providing base security.

-A welcome-home ceremony is planned at the Army post located on the Kentucky-Tennessee state line.
+Family, friends and other soldiers are invited to attend a ceremony to welcome the soldiers back.

 JOIN THE CONVERSATION